Fifth Harmony: 2012: The X Factor

-In 2012, Ally Brooke, Camila Cabello, Normani Kordei, Dinah Jane and Lauren Jauregui auditioned as solo contestants on the second season of the American televised singing competition The X Factor.
+In 2012, Ally Brooke, Camila Cabello, Normani Kordei, Dinah Jane and Lauren Jauregui auditioned as soloists on the second season of the American televised singing competition The X Factor.
 The latter four failed to progress in the "Teens" category, with Brooke failing to enter the "Young Adults" category.
 However, they were later brought back and put together to form a five-piece girl group at The Fillmore, in Miami, Florida on July 27, thus qualifying for the "Groups" category.
 Judges Demi Lovato, L.A.
 Reid, Britney Spears and Simon Cowell helped form the group.
 For their qualifying song at the "judges' houses", and their first song as a group, the girls sang an acoustic version of "Impossible" by Shontelle.
 Afterwards, Marc Anthony called the performance "unbelievable" with Cowell sharing similar sentiments saying that they were "clearly one great group".
 Initially, the group's name was "Lylas" (an acronym for Love You Like a Sister), but another group called "The Lylas" (which consists of four of Bruno Mars' sisters) claimed that the show stole their name.
 Thereafter, Lylas changed their name to 1432 (a colloquial term for I Love You Too), which was announced on the first live show on October 31, during which 1432 performed "We Are Never Ever Getting Back Together" by Taylor Swift.
 Cowell and Reid were critical of the new name, and Cowell suggested that the group be renamed again.
 During the first live results show on November 1, 1432 performed "Skyscraper" by Demi Lovato in a sing-off with three-piece girl group Sister C. Cowell decided to send 1432 through to the Top 12 and announced that they would be renamed via the viewers online.
 The name chosen by the public was announced: "Fifth Harmony".

 In the semi-finals stage of the show, the group performed Ellie Goulding's "Anything Could Happen" as well as "Impossible" for the second time during the competition.
 However, their performance of "Impossible" received mostly negative reviews from the judges because the group had previously performed the song at Cowell's home (although not on The X Factor concert stage).
 Three members of the group (Camila, Lauren, and Ally) sang parts of the song in fluent Spanish.
 The following night's public vote results advanced Fifth Harmony to the final three along with Tate Stevens and Carly Rose Sonenclar.
 On the Top three live show, Fifth Harmony performed "Anything Could Happen" for the second time as their "Song of the Series" song.
 Their second song was a duet with The X Factor judge Demi Lovato singing "Give Your Heart a Break".
 Their final song of the night (and their last on the show) was "Let It Be" by the Beatles, billed as their "$5 million song".
-After the first round of the finals, they did not receive enough votes from the public to advance to the Top two, and they finished in third place on December 20, 2012.
+After the first round of the finals, they did not receive enough votes from the public to advance to the Top two on December 20, 2012.